Edited by: Nick Ellis

 One of the most popular ways to book Four Seasons stays is through American Express Fine Hotels & Resorts, which conveys these perks:

-The main benefit of Amex Fine Hotels & Resorts is that these perks can be accessed by anybody who holds a Platinum-tiered card or higher, including The Platinum Card® from American Express, The Business Platinum Card® from American Express, the Centurion® Card from American Express, and the Business Centurion® Card from American Express.
+The main benefit of Amex Fine Hotels & Resorts is that these perks can be accessed by anybody who holds a Platinum-tiered card or higher, including The Platinum Card® from American Express, The Business Platinum Card® from American Express, and the Centurion® Card from American Express.

 Keep in mind that you will often see price increases relative to the best available rate that Four Seasons offers when booking direct.